Odyssey

 )

-Using the method signature as a guide, we can add the corresponding value from the input for playlist_id and uris.
+Using the method signature as a guide, we can add the corresponding value from the input argument for playlist_id and uris.
 For the last parameter, we'll need to tweak the format a little.
 Since input.uris is a list of str types and the method expects a str type of comma-separated values, we'll use ",".join.

 That's just the nature of the REST endpoint we're working with.
 To retrieve the playlist object, we do need to make a follow-up call using the get_playlist method we've used previously.